U.P. Rowing

 We have many opportunities for you to row (sweep or scull), whether you are new to rowing, or have previous experience.
 All our coaches are Level II certified, and equipment is provided for you.
 All you have to do is provide your own PFD (life jacket).
 Off-season erg training is also offered in the wintertime.
 Please contact us if you are interested.

-ADULT LEARN TO ROW CLASS (single) $215.
-Includes first year membership.
+ADULT LEARN TO ROW CLASS (single) $225.
+The class fee includes first-year membership.

 YOUTH (age 13-18 and must have completed 8th grade) $125.